ciferkey/ciferkey.github.com/_posts/2019-12-25-wireguard-with-docker-on-raspberry-pi.md

  - OpenVPN is very resource demanding on the RPi.
 The Model 4 Raspberry Pi has a new I/O architecture which can properly use Gigabit LAN.
 Unfortunately the CPU overhead for OpenVPN was high enough that it limited throughput.
 My Pi would regularly have a core pinned near 100% utilization from OpenVpn.
 In comparison [Wireguard's performance](https://www.wireguard.com/performance/#performance-roadmap) is considerably lighter leading to better throughput.
 - OpenVPN runs in user space where as Wireguard will be included in the kernel [eventually](https://www.phoronix.com/scan.php?page=news_item&px=WireGuard-Net-Next-Lands).
 For now this complicates things a bit since it has to be installed separately but once the changes land it will make setup much easier.

-*Update 1/29/2020:* Phoronix reports that (Wireguard was just merged into the 5.6 kernel)[https://www.phoronix.com/scan.php?page=news_item&px=Net-Next-For-Linux-5.6]!
+*Update 1/29/2020:* Phoronix reports that [Wireguard was just merged into the 5.6 kernel](https://www.phoronix.com/scan.php?page=news_item&px=Net-Next-For-Linux-5.6)!
 However it will be a while before 5.6 is the stable kernel for many distrobutions so the installation instructions below will still be needed for a while.

 *Update 7/24/2020:* While Debian 11 Bullseye isn't releasing until 2021 its features are already being backported to Buster.
 Wireguard can not be pulled in from the buster-backports repo rather than having to build it!